 Administered by the Department of Foreign Languages and Cultures, courses in English as a Second Language (ESL) are offered, but no major or minor is given in this area of study.
 The courses offered are provided especially for those international students who require additional English language study or who need to meet the academic demands of the University.
-Students who take ESL 110, ESL 111, or ESL 112 may apply no more than eight hours toward graduation.
+Students who take ESL courses may apply no more than eight hours toward graduation.